2010 Yeonpyeongdo bombardment

-The Bombardment of Yeonpyeongdo (South Korean: 연평도 포격전) was an artillery engagement between the North Korean military and South Korean forces stationed on the island Yeonpyeongdo on 23 November 2010.
+The Bombardment of Yeonpyeongdo (Korean: 연평도 포격전) was an artillery engagement between the North Korean military and South Korean forces stationed on the island Yeonpyeongdo on 23 November 2010.
 Following a South Korean artillery exercise in disputed waters near the island, North Korean forces fired around 170 artillery shells and rockets at Yeonpyeongdo, hitting both military and civilian targets.

 Shelling caused widespread damage on Yeonpyeongdo.
 South Korea retaliated by shelling North Korean gun positions.
 In total, between four and 20 people (military personnel and civilians) were killed on both sides and approximately 40–55 people were wounded.

 The North Koreans subsequently stated that they had fired in response to South Korean artillery firing into North Korean territorial waters.

 The incident caused an escalation of tension on the Korean Peninsula and prompted widespread international condemnation of the North's actions.
 The United Nations declared it to be one of the most serious incidents since the end of the Korean War, and former US ambassador to the UN Bill Richardson said tensions had escalated to become "the most serious crisis on the Korean peninsula since the 1953 armistice, which ended the Korean War".